Hospital for tens of thousands

 Most of the nursing staff, who has been working at the hospital since 2010, was training at the nursing school, which is also run by KIUMA in its own grounds.

 A big challenge, which will remain in Tanzania for quite some time is the number of well-trained doctors: concerning adequate healthcare for families, the World Health Organisation WHO recommends that at least 23 doctors provide care for 10,000 residents.
-In Tanzania, 100,000 citizens have to make do with just over two doctors (source: WHO, as at 2014).
+In Tanzania, 100,000 citizens have to make do with just four doctors (source: WHO, as at 2014).